hashicorp/copywrite/README.md

 :bulb: Running the copywrite command with the `--plan` flag will return a non-zero exit code if the repo is out of compliance.

+## Debugging

+Copywrite supports several built-in features to aid with debugging.
+The first and most commonly used one is configurable log levels.
+Copywrite checks the `COPYWRITE_LOG_LEVEL` environment variable to determine which verbosity to use.
+The following log levels are supported:

+- `trace`
+- `debug`
+- `info`
+- `warn`
+- `error`
+- `off` (disables logging)

+Copywrite also checks for if the `RUNNER_DEBUG=1` environment variable is set, which will cause it to default to debug-level logging.
+This environment variable is set by Github Actions when in debug mode, and can be a useful default.
+The `COPYWRITE_LOG_LEVEL` setting takes precedence, however.

+It is often useful to introspect information about the state Copywrite finds itself in.
+The `copywrite debug` command can print the running configuration, whether or not a config file was loaded, what GitHub auth type is in use, and more.
+No sensitive information is printed, however.

 ## Development

 ### IDE Settings